utgwkk/github-actions-profiler/README.md

 ### TOML

-You may set configuration with a TOML file and pass it with `-config <path to config.toml>`.
+You may set configuration with a TOML file and pass it with `--config <path to config.toml>`.

 ```toml
 access_token = "YOUR_ACCESS_TOKEN"